Skip to navigation menu Skip to content

 • Can I apply for the Virtual Research Training Program (VRTP)?

-• We are not offering the online Virtual Research Training Program (VRTP) in 2024.
+• No. We are not offering the online Virtual Research Training Program (VRTP) in 2025.

 • Is this a medical program?
 Will I get to work with patients and learn about medical school?

-• The RTP is not a medical program.
-The RTP is best suited for students interested in laboratory research at Seattle Children’s Research Institute.
+• No. The RTP is not a medical program.
+The RTP is best suited for students interested in biology laboratory research at Seattle Children’s Research Institute.

 • Students will not be working at Seattle Children’s Hospital, and we will not be working with patients.
 Also, we will not be covering medical school in great detail.
 If you are interested in volunteer or clinical positions at Seattle Children's Hospital, please visit High School and Youth Service ProjectsSummer Nurse Camp or Summer Scrubs & ’Scopes Camp.

-• Participants of the RTP will receive a stipend, which is considered reportable income by the Internal Revenue Service.
-Therefore, students must have a SSN to participate in the RTP.
+• Yes.
+Participants of the RTP will receive a stipend, which is considered reportable income by the Internal Revenue Service.
+Therefore, students must have an SSN or ITIN to participate in the RTP.

 • What is the acceptance rate?